 Locations featured on the map include: Abney Park Cemetery, Albion Road, Clissold Leisure Centre, Clissold Park, Green Lanes, Lordship Road, Newington Green, Rectory Road, Shacklewell Lane, Stoke Newington Common, Stoke Newington Road and High Street.

-• Unique digitally-rendered artwork • High quality digital print on archival watercolour paper • Dimensions: 300 x 400mm • Signed in pencil by the artist, with stamp of authenticity on the rear • Open edition • Frame not included
+Unique digitally-rendered artwork.
+High quality digital print on archival paper signed in pencil by the artist, with stamp of authenticity.